benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 So when I discovered the headline of [Tom Bartel's post "How to Exhibit Leadership as an Individual Contributor"][tombartel] (via the always interesting [SoftwareLeadWeekly][slw]) it felt like "Finally someone answers this age-long question" to me.

-Tom lays down several behaviours, that in my opinion give very good guidance on how to lead without formal authority.
+And so Tom lays down several behaviours, that in my opinion give very good guidance on how to lead without formal authority.

-However, I find some crucial leadership aspects are missing from his list, which I try to describe below.
+However, I find some crucial leadership aspects are missing from his list, and I try to describe these aspects below.

-Note, that I'm not disagreeing with Tom, and some of my points are somehow already contained in his list of behaviours that exhibit leadership.
-I'd like the below list to be understood more as additional points to Tom's list.
+Please be aware, when reading my points, that I'm not disagreeing with Tom.
+Some of my points are already contained in his list of behaviours, but it's important for me to put them diffently.
+All in all I'd like the below list to be understood as a supplement to Tom's list.

 ### Put your team and its deliveries first